blindluke/tools/README.md

 Sample output:

-    $ tail /var/log/dpkg.log | flog
+    $ dmesg | flog
-    [ 1 unknown line(s) ]
+	[ 98 unknown lines ]
-	2015-12-09 21:56:01 status installed xmms2-plugin-mad:amd64 0.8+dfsg-12
-	The package has been installed.
+	[    0.000000] No NUMA configuration found
+        NUMA only matters if you have more than 1 CPU socket (cores do not matter) [ 104 unknown lines ]
+	[    0.000032] Calibrating delay loop (skipped), value calculated using timer frequency..
+4988.63 BogoMIPS (lpj=9977272) the benchmark units are completely bogus, but are used as a relative CPU speed indicator [ 519 unknown lines ]
+	[    3.145266]  sda: sda1 < sda5 sda6 sda7 > sda2 sda3 sda4
-	[ 3 unknown line(s) ]
+	    layout of partitions, < > brackets denote an extended partition [ 119 unknown lines ]
-	2015-12-09 21:56:01 status installed xmms2-plugin-vorbis:amd64 0.8+dfsg-12
-	The package has been installed.
+	[   15.444470] IPv6: ADDRCONF(NETDEV_UP): eth0: link is not ready
+		usually means the ethernet cable is disconnected
-	[ 2 unknown line(s) ]
+	[ 9 unknown lines ]
-	2015-12-09 21:56:01 status installed libc-bin:amd64 2.19-18+deb8u1
-	The package has been installed.
+	[   16.943198] wlan0: associated
-	[ 1 unknown line(s) ]
+	    you successfully connected to a wireless network [ 1 unknown line  ]
+	[   16.943386] cfg80211: Calling CRDA for country: PL
+	    CRDA is needed for regulatory compliance; some wifi channels aren't allowed in all countries

 Known patterns are stored in the DATA section, first line of a paragraph is the regexp, second line is the description.
 Example:

     __DATA__

-	\bstatus installed\b
-	The package has been installed.
+    eth\d+: link is not ready
+	usually means the ethernet cable is disconnected

+	Attached \w+ removable disk
+	the connected drive is now ready to use

-If terminal supports this, known lines are printed in bold, with the descriptions in italic.
+Known lines are printed in bold, and the descriptions are colored.

 Author
 ------